“With an all-new design and tons of improvements, they're very hard to beat.”

 To be clear, the difference between these two siblings is really a matter of taste.
 The XM4 do a better job of low-end detail, which you can really hear when songs layer bass guitar, drums, and low-end synthesizers on top of each other.
 All too often, those elements get smeared together, but the XM4 let you hear them distinctly, which is a real joy.
 So consider the XM4 an alternative interpretation of Sony’s excellent sound quality, but one that is geared toward those who want to hear extra detail in the low end.

 Sony’s noise cancellation tech has always been excellent, and the WF-1000XM4 manage to improve on it.
-Sony claims the Integrated Processor V1 chip inside the XM4 improves on the XM3’s ANC performance across the board, diminishing external sounds throughout the audible spectrum.
-I’m inclined to agree.
+Sony claims the Integrated Processor V1 chip inside the XM4 improves on the XM3’s ANC performance across the board, diminishing external sounds throughout the

 The XM4 aren’t just better at masking sound; they’re better at doing it invisibly.